 2. List whether and where the person/organization is registered as a lobbyist (e.g., Nassau County, New York State): None 3.
 Name, address and telephone number of client(s) by whom, or on whose behalf, the lobbyist is retained, employed or designated: None 4.
 Describe lobbying activity conducted, or to be conducted, in Nassau County, and identify client(s) for each activity listed.
 See the last page for a complete description of lobbying activities.
-None The name of persons, organizations or governmental entities before whom the lobbyist expects to lobby: 3.
-The hame of persons, organizations of governmental entities before whom the lobbyist expects to lobby.
-N/A
+None 5.
+The name of persons, organizations or governmental entities before whom the lobbyist expects to lobby: N/A